 Sleep routines deliver results

-Triathletes are considered to be one of the toughest group of sportsmen and women on the planet.
+Triathletes are considered to be one of the toughest groups of sportsmen and women on the planet.
 They push their bodies to the limit over extended periods of time, setting new benchmarks for physical endurance as they do so.
 So how do they ensure they are well-rested for both training and competition?
 A study of triathletes revealed some defined patterns.
 For example, many professional triathletes try to get the same amount of sleep every night, whether they are resting, training or even competing the day after.
-They also tend to follow a routine with a set bedtime every night rather than a ‘I’ll go to bed when I’m tired’ approach.
+They also tend to follow a routine with a set bedtime every night rather than an ‘I’ll go to bed when I’m tired’ sleep schedule approach.
 Within this group there was also a significant minority who strongly believed in the benefits of power napping particularly during intensive training or competition weeks.

 How does sleep improve athletic performance?

 For triathletes, it would seem that routine is important.
 But specifically, how does a good, regular night’s sleep improve performance?
-It’s been proven that a better rested athlete enjoys the following benefits –
+It’s been proven that a better-rested athlete enjoys the following benefits –

 - The capacity to make fewer mistakes.